Dolores O'Riordan: Death

+On 15 January 2018, O'Riordan was found unresponsive in the bathroom of a London hotel room and pronounced dead at 9:16 a.m.
+She was 46.
+An inquest at Westminster Coroner's Court held on 6 September, ruled that she died as a result of accidental drowning in a bath following sedation by alcohol intoxication.
+Empty bottles were found in O'Riordan's room (five miniature bottles and a champagne bottle) as well as some prescription drugs.
+Toxicology tests showed that her body contained only "therapeutic" levels of these medications but a blood alcohol content of 330 mg/dL (0.33%).

-In January 2018, O'Riordan traveled from New York City, where she lived, to London to work with Martin "Youth" Glover on her side-project D.A.R.K. and to meet representatives of the BMG record label about a new Cranberries album.
+O'Riordan lived in New York City at the time.
+She had travelled to London to work with Martin "Youth" Glover on her side-project D.A.R.K. and to meet representatives of the BMG record label about a new Cranberries album.
 O'Riordan arrived at the Hilton Hotel on Park Lane, Mayfair, on 14 January.
 At 2 a.m. on 15 January 2018, O'Riordan had a phone call with her mother.
-Later that morning, she was found unresponsive in the bathroom, and was pronounced dead at 9:16 a.m.
-She was 46.
+It was later that morning that she was found and pronounced dead.

-The day after her death, the tabloid newspaper Santa Monica Observer spread a false story that fentanyl was found in the room, indicating that London authorities suspected suicide and a "deliberate overdose".
+The day after her death, the tabloid newspaper Santa Monica Observer spread a false story that fentanyl had been found in the room indicating that London authorities suspected suicide and a "deliberate overdose."
 The fentanyl overdose rumour endured for months.

-The cause of death was not made public until an inquest at Westminster Coroner's Court held on 6 September (on what would have been her 47th birthday), which ruled that she died as a result of accidental drowning in a bath following sedation by alcohol intoxication.
-Empty bottles were found in O'Riordan's room (five miniature bottles and a champagne bottle) as well as some prescription drugs.
-Toxicology tests showed that her body contained only "therapeutic" levels of these medications but a blood alcohol content of 3.30 g/L (0.33%).
+The cause of death was not made public for about eight months until the Westminster inquest.